Join an Ensemble

 Jim Roberts, Director

 The Elon World Percussion Ensemble shares the joys of the rhythmic, musical and cultural aspects of West African, Afro-Cuban, Afro-Rican and Brazilian music.
 Under the direction of Jim Roberts, this performing group focuses on hand, bell and stick drum or other percussion techniques that are used in a wide variety of musical situations with a traditional and improvisational base.
 No experience is required and it is open to any member of the student body.
+No audition is required.

 Low Brass Ensemble